AmFlint/courses-terminal/linux/manage-environment.md

 You can see that this link points to the official ubuntu website `doc.ubuntu-fr.org > git`.

-On the website, you usually find have an `Installation` section, describing the process to install `git` in the following example:
+On the website, you usually have an `Installation` section, describing the process to install `git` in the following example:
 ![install git](./assets/ubuntu-git.png)

 ### MacOS